MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 - `install-id`: string that can be any GUID used to keep track of counts.

 Log properties:
-- `type`: required string with log type - "managedError", "handledError" or "errorAttachment".
+- `type`: required string with log type - "managedError", "appleError", "handledError" or "errorAttachment".
 - `timestamp`: optional string with log timestamp date-time e.g "2017-03-13T18:05:42Z".
 - `appLaunchTimestamp`: optional string that specifies timestamp date-time when the app was launched e.g."2017-03-13T18:05:42Z".
 - `device`: required object with device characteristics